mo-salah1998/Docker-Lab-Starter/README.md

 4. **Test the Application in a Container**
    Open your browser and go to `http://127.0.0.1:5000` to verify that the application runs correctly in a container.

+5. **Push the Image to a dockerHub new repo**

+---

+### Step 4: Adapt the Application to Use MySQL
+To enhance the application, you will persist tasks in a MySQL database.

+1. **Modify the Flask App**
+   Update the Flask application (`main.py`) to connect to a MySQL database and store tasks.
+Replace the in-memory `tasks` list with database operations.

+   Example changes:
+   - Use `mysql.connector` to connect to the database.
+   - Fetch tasks from the database for display.
+   - Insert new tasks into the database.

 ---

 ## Submission